 If you could see Venus through a telescope now, you’d find the planet in a waning gibbous phase.
 But, unlike a waning moon, Venus is actually getting brighter to the eye, night by night, not fainter.
 Venus’ greatest brightness doesn’t occur at full phase but when its disk exhibits a crescent phase (about 25 percent illuminated by sunshine).
 That happens because, in order to appear to us as a crescent, Earth and Venus have to be on the same side of the sun in the solar system.
 Venus has to be nearly on a line between us and the sun, in order to appear in a crescent phase.
 And that means Venus is relatively close to us when it’s a crescent.
 Venus will reach its greatest brilliancy as the evening “star” in September 2018.
 Thus, although Venus is now waning in phase, the sky’s brightest planet is also brightening day by day.

 Mercury is a different story.
 It’s fainter than Venus to start out with and fainter now than it was some days ago.

-Although the phases of Mercury are only visible through the telescope, Mercury’s phase impacts this planet’s overall magnitude (brightness).
+Like Venus, the phases of Mercury are only visible through the telescope.
+But, like Venus, Mercury’s phase impacts this planet’s overall magnitude (brightness).
 Mercury’s maximum brightness happens near full phase and minimum brightness occurs near new phase.
-But Mercury’s visibility also depends on this world angular separation from the sun, which is presently 26o east of the setting sun.
+But Mercury’s visibility also depends on this world’s angular separation from the sun.
+Mercury is presently 26 degrees east of the setting sun.

 Want to know Mercury’s present elongation from the sun?
 Click here and look under the last column on the right, entitled solar elongation.
 You can also seek out Mercury’s apparent magnitude in the middle column.